-Credit Agreement and Long-Term Debt
+Credit Agreement and Senior Notes

 \$750 Million Revolving Credit Agreement.
-On September 28, 2012, we entered into a syndicated 5-Year Revolving Credit Agreement, or Credit Agreement, with Wells Fargo Bank, National Association, as administrative agent and swingline lender.
-The Credit Agreement provides for a \$750 million senior unsecured revolving credit facility, for general corporate purposes, maturing on September 28, 2017.
+We have a syndicated 5-Year Revolving Credit Agreement, or Credit Agreement, with Wells Fargo Bank, National Association, as administrative agent and swingline lender.
+Effective December 9, 2013, we entered into an extension agreement and amendment to the Credit Agreement, which, among other things, provided for a one-year extension with all of the existing lenders.
+The Credit Agreement provides for a \$750 million senior unsecured revolving credit facility, for general corporate purposes, maturing on September 28, 2018.
 The entire amount of the facility is available for revolving loans.
 Up to \$250 million of the facility is available for the issuance of performance or other standby letters of credit and up to \$75 million is available for swingline loans.
-As of December 31, 2012, there were no loans or letters of credit outstanding under the Credit Agreement.
-See Note 9 "Credit Agreement and Long-Term Debt" to our Consolidated Financial Statements in Item 8 of this report.
+As of December 31, 2013, there were no loans or letters of credit outstanding under the Credit Agreement.